3 Day Muir Climb With Alpine Ascents

-Alpine Ascents has the best safety record in the business and our 25-plus years of guiding experience on the highest mountains in the world, as well as on Mount Rainier, is unparalleled.
+Alpine Ascents has the best safety record in the business, and our 25-plus years of guiding experience on the highest mountains in the world (as well as on Mount Rainier), is unparalleled.
 We aim to provide the same level of quality, service, safety and environmental stewardship that has been our trademark throughout the guiding community.
 (See more about us, our guides and staff)

-This three-day approach provides great opportunity for summit success.
+This three-day approach provides a great opportunity for summit success.
 Our Muir program is three full days (including two nights) on the mountain.
 Some companies list a four-day climb, but the actual summit climb is only two days (including just one night on the mountain).
 That requires you to climb up the mountain for training and return to a hotel at night.
-In addition to providing breakfast and dinners while on the mountain, all Alpine Ascents training is done on the Cowlitz Glacier and nearby snowfields out of Camp Muir, allowing you to better acclimatize, enjoy the mountain views from 10,000 feet, and avoid the cost of another hotel night.
+In addition to providing breakfast and dinners while on the mountain, all Alpine Ascents training is done on the Cowlitz Glacier and nearby snowfields out of Camp Muir, allowing you to acclimatize better, enjoy the mountain views from 10,000 feet, and avoid the cost of another hotel night.

 High Camp 1,000 feet above Camp Muir (Shorter summit day)